tdurouchoux/dsview_vault/topics/Concept/Conditional Distribution Learning.md

 type: Concept
 ---

-The process of learning distributions conditioned on certain inputs using diffusion models.
+The process of learning a distribution conditioned on certain inputs, applicable in the context of diffusion models.